TachyonicProject/luxon/docs/source/framework/database/index.rst

     e.g. qmark cannot be used when providing a dict.
     This is because qmark has no reference to the dict key.

 During iteration or fetch methods all return lists of rows containing dict.
-The dict keys are equeal to the column names used in the database.
+The dict keys are equal to the column names used in the database.

 Configuration should be done via *settings.ini*